Powerlearnproject/se-assignment-day-2-git-and-github-RAJ-HUB1991/README.md

 commits are savings of changes made to a project.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+To merge branches locally, use git checkout to switch to the branch you want to merge into.
+This branch is typically the main branch.
+Next, use git merge and specify the name of the other branch to bring into this branch.
+This example merges the jeff/feature1 branch into the main branch.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?